gesistsa/oolong/cran-comments.md

 ## Resubmission (13-Nov-2020) - version 0.3.11

 It seems that the package failed the test `checking re-building of vignette outputs` for win-builder (R-devel).
-I have rechecked the package with win-builder for two times and I can't reproduce such error.
-Also, GitHub Actions can't reproduce such error too.
-A possible explanation to this is that vignette depends on randomness and in some weird case it will draw a weird sample that generates an error.
-At the mean time, I have set up a random seed in that vignette.
+I have rechecked the package with win-builder for two times and I could't reproduce such error.
+Also, with GitHub Actions I could't reproduce such error too.
+A possible explanation to this is that the vignette depends on randomness and in some weird case it will draw a weird sample that generates an error.
+In the meantime, I have set up a random seed in that vignette.

 ## Resubmission (20-Mar-2020) - version 0.3.4